JENOVAAbsolute/128-Bit-Bay-Software/README.md

 # 128-Bit-Bay-Software

 ## *Use the keyboard shortcut `CTRL+F` to quickly search for software.
-If what you want is not here, you can request it in the Discord server.*
+If what you want is not listed, you can request it in the Discord server.*

 # ADOBE SUITE